Premature ejaculation (PE) is far more common than you might think. Luckily, it can be treated effectively.

 Who Is This Right For?

-While many men are reluctant to take psychiatric pills, this may be a viable option for those who are open to it.
+While many men are reluctant to take prescription anti-depressants or pain killers, this may be a viable option for those who are open to it.
 Here is a list of pros and cons.

 - Easy – The most obvious advantage is the minimal effort required.
 After your trip to your doctor’s office, all you have to do is take the drug as instructed.